April 5th 2018

 Reclaimed bricks don't require certification, so they must meet industry standards for frost resistance and soluble salts.
 Non-frost resistance bricks should only be used for internal use.

 Wastage can be a major issue with reclaimed bricks.
 Depending on the batch, in some cases, up to 30% may be unusable.
 These costs should be taken into consideration when deciding between reclaimed vs new bricks, which have little to no wastage.

 Brick tinting is much more effective when it's applied to a slightly lighter brick.
 When you're looking at samples, choose a brick that is slightly lighter than your original, if you cannot find an exact match.
 Remember to consider the size and texture of your new bricks too.

 Your mortar accounts for over 15% of the total area and can have a huge impact on the visual appearance of your structure.
 Trial different mortar colours and textures until you find the right match.

-Matching your bricks successfully is one step towards a flawless and uniform finish.
+Matching your bricks successfully is a major step towards a flawless and uniform finish.
 If you're having trouble finding look-alike bricks, we offer fast and convenient brick matching service to get your new masonry project perfectly aligned.
 By sending in three photos of your brick, we will provide the name, size, colour, and manufacturer in 24-hours.
 If your brick is no longer available, we will provide a range of options.